 Canada signed a Double Taxation Agreement with Nigeria in 1992.
 On May 1, 2013, Prime Minister Harper announced the conclusion of negotiations towards the Canada-Nigeria Foreign Investment Promotion and Protection Agreement (FIPA).
 Minister Fast and his Nigerian counterpart, Minister Aganga, signed a Declaration of Intent to sign the FIPA on a priority basis as soon as feasible.

-In the area of development assistance, the Canadian International Development Agency (CIDA) is focusing its bilateral program, which totalled almost $26 million in fiscal 2011-2012, to support key government health institutions to deliver high-impact and cost-effective maternal and child health interventions at the community level.
+In the area of development assistance, Foreign Affairs, Trade and Development Canada (DFATD) is focusing its bilateral program, which totalled almost $26 million in fiscal 2011-2012, to support key government health institutions to deliver high-impact and cost-effective maternal and child health interventions at the community level.
 This assistance is aimed at reducing the maternal mortality rate (MMR) in Nigeria, which is high at 630 deaths per 100,000 live births in 2010.
 The neonatal, infant and under-five mortality rates are similarly high.
 In 2010, over 850,000 Nigerian children under five years old died, which is about 10% of the global child mortality figure.

 Bilateral support is also provided in the area of democratic governance.
 Canada provided support to the 1999, 2003 and 2007 elections and also has an ongoing project running until 2015 to support the long-term electoral cycle.
 In September 2010, Canada sponsored technical assistance to Nigeria’s Independent National Electoral Commission.
 Canada continues to provide support to groups and institutions that work to strengthen democracy, accountability and good governance in Nigeria.